 Contrary to a lot of TV/movie dramas, the individual(s) contesting a will are not “being greedy” or “causing trouble”.
-Very often, they are merely seeking provision to which they are legally entitled but which as been left out of the document either accidentally or intentionally.
+Very often, they are merely seeking provisions to which they are legally entitled but which have been left out of the document either accidentally or intentionally.
 An invalid or unfair will should not be allowed to stand, and that is why the legal process for challenging a will exists.

 Contesting a will can happen when the contester doesn’t believe it is the real final will of the deceased.
 Or if they believe the deceased was not of sound mind when they signed the will.
 Or if they believe the will was altered or added to by another party after it was signed by the deceased.
 This is known as “Contesting grant of probate”.